Revolve Group Inc. (RVLV) Just Got Our Attention

 Sponsored

-The average price from analysts is $29.73, which is $5.71 above the current price.
 RVLV currently public float of 40.47M and currently shorts hold a 31.37% ratio of that float.
-Today, the average trading volume of RVLV was 1.58M shares.
+Today, the average trading volume of RVLV was 1.59M shares.

 RVLV’s Market Performance

-RVLV stocks went up by 14.44% for the week, with a monthly drop of 0.00% and a quarterly performance of -13.52%, while its annual performance rate touched -64.80%.
-The volatility ratio for the week stands at 6.94% while the volatility levels for the past 30 days are set at 6.71% for Revolve Group Inc. The simple moving average for the period of the last 20 days is 9.32% for RVLV stocks with a simple moving average of -31.93% for the last 200 days.
+RVLV stocks went down by -6.04% for the week, with a monthly drop of -4.48% and a quarterly performance of -15.87%, while its annual performance rate touched -69.72%.
+The volatility ratio for the week stands at 9.68% while the volatility levels for the past 30 days are set at 7.58% for Revolve Group Inc. The simple moving average for the period of the last 20 days is 1.88% for RVLV stocks with a simple moving average of -34.83% for the last 200 days.

 Analysts’ Opinion of RVLV